987839088534212

 Washington

-Washington has a policy, RCW § 70.41.420, that requires hospitals have staff committees that overlook nursing staff and implement policies.
+The state of Washington’s policy, RCW § 70.41.420, requires hospitals to have staff committees to oversee their nursing staff and implement policies.

 • Administration